ethioeph/muse-soc-network/assignments/UX_overview.md

 # Proposed Design Sketches
 A description of our initial [three designs](https://ethioeph.github.io/muse-soc-network/assignments/designs/), each in the context of four integral user tasks.
-Our choice of design and tasks to further pursue are detailed in the [design review](https://ethioeph.github.io/muse-soc-network/assignments/project_design_review/).

 # Written Scenarios and Storyboards